 Franziska Neumann is the owner of FZK Franziska, a creative agency that helps design-oriented clients grow and steward their online presence.
-On Friday, October 12th she will be speaking at the Universal Furniture Speaking Lounge at High Point Market, where she’ll share her three-step process to designing a powerful online strategy that can take you from small local firm to national influencer.

 When I meet creative entrepreneurs who are looking to build or grow their online presence, one of the first things they tend to ask me is how many websites they should have for their business.
 The short answer?
 One.

 After one of my talks, a man once came up to me to tell me about himself and his business.
 He was a talented architect, but also a historian, an artist and a dance lover… and he had three websites to promote these different aspects of his work.

 When he had the fantastic opportunity to exhibit his historic preservation work at a museum, he was surprised and frustrated when he wasn’t able to generate any architecture projects from the exposure.
 His issue?
 Through his exhibition he was sending people to his preservation website, leaving them totally unaware of the architect side of his brand.

 The thing is, creative-minded people tend to take on many projects at once: they have an interior design business and a small furniture line, or they also want to promote their showroom and artwork.
 It’s normal to want to separate your various revenue streams using different websites.
 And it makes complete sense to do so from a business perspective.
 You might think it allows for better organization and compartmentalisation; but, the reality is that this isn’t usually the best way to go about promoting your work.